saturncloud/examples/CONTRIBUTING.md

 A shell script that will be run on startup of the Jupyter server and all Dask resources.
 This should contain code that runs quickly, like `pip install`-ing libraries.

-## Adding or Updating Examples

-All changes to this repository are required to go through pull requests.
-Create a new branch, commit your changes, and [submit a pull request](https://github.com/saturncloud/examples/compare).

-When your pull request is opened, a set of automated checks will run to check that your code conforms with the structure described in ["Example Directory Structure"](#example-directory-structure).
+# Releasing

+Releases of this project follow releases of Saturn Cloud.

+When it is time to cut a new release, follow these steps:

+1. Create a pull request into `main` which updates all of the `"image"` entries in `saturn.json` files to the latest images released from https://github.com/saturncloud/images (if you want).
+1. Create a new branch from `main`.
+It's name must start with `release-`.

+    ```shell
+    git pull origin main
+    git checkout -b release-2020.08.14
+    git push release-2020.08.14
+    ```

+1. In the private repo with Saturn's backend, update the setting `EXAMPLE_PROJECTS_BRANCH` to this release branch's name.

+This repo has a branch protection to prevent deletion or changes without a pull request on all `release-*` branches.

-## Frequently Asked Questions
+# Frequently Asked Questions <a name="faq"></a>

 #### Can I include other code or add more sub-directories under and example in the `examples/` directory?

 All other directories included under the example directory will be included in the example, and an arbitrary amount of nesting is permitted.

-#### What do I do if my example needs a customer image?
+#### What do I do if my example needs a custom image?

 All images referenced in an example's `.saturn/saturn.json` should be publicly available on Docker Hub.
 This project does not handle building new images.

 If you need a new image, you can make a pull request in https://github.com/saturncloud/images to add it.

+#### Why does this project use long-lived release branches instead of GitHub releases and tags on `main`?

+Using long-lived release branches allows for the possiblility of hotfixing older versions of this project if issues arise.

+Releases of this project are intended to be tightly coupled to releases of Saturn's main product.
+Releasing a version of Saturn's main product with code that says "grab the latest commit from a particular branch" allows us to release hotfixes without needing to interrupt any running Saturn installations.